 - Communicate with Insurance Carriers: An auto accident attorney will notify the insurance companies involved in the personal injury matter that the claimant is being represented by counsel.
 This establishes that communication will be between the insurance representatives and the lawyer moving forward.
 It may also help protect the claimant’s right to privacy by preventing insurance adjusters from reaching out to them for information regarding their case.

 - Investigate the Incident: An independent investigation of a car wreck is often necessary as there may be disputes regarding liability for the incident or the severity of the injuries that resulted from it.
-The process may involve a personal injury lawyer heading out to the scene of a crash in Stockton to gather and preserve evidence relevant to the case.
+The process may involve a personal injury lawyer heading out to the scene of a crash in Stockton, CA, to gather and preserve evidence relevant to the case.
 An attorney may also work with expert witnesses such as accident reconstruction experts to determine the sequence of events leading up to the collision.

 - Prepare a Demand Package: In pre-litigation, a lawyer will prepare what is often called a demand package to the insurance company representing the at-fault party to request a specific amount in settlement of the bodily injury claim.
 Demand packages are a presentation of the details of the auto accident, collection of evidence in the form of exhibits, medical records and billing statements from all medical providers, documents of wage loss, and damages incurred.